 Individuals with Autism Spectrum Disorder (ASD), along with many other diagnoses, thrive on routine and structure.
 Routine is not always possible.
 Sometimes a transition or an unexpected event occurs and changes a routine.
 Incorporating social stories about common upcoming transitions and unexpected events can help prepare students and reduce anxiety in changes to their regular schedule.
 They make it easy for the individual to visualize what will happen and provide suggestions on how to respond.

 |Anticipated Changes||Day-to-Day Transitions||Major Transitions|

 A transition is typically an anticipated or expected change, which allows time for preparation.
 It is common for individuals with all degrees of ASD to struggle with transitions and change, big or small, especially in their routines.
 Anticipated changes allow for the creation of scenario-specific social stories to help prepare those individuals who benefit from advanced notice.
-Storyboard That is an easy, yet creative way to create a story for those specific changes.
+Storyboard That provides an easy, yet creative way to create a story for those specific changes.

 The example storyboard depicts a social story for a child who typically goes home from school, but has to go to an appointment instead one day.
 By reading this ahead of time with the child, they can mentally prepare for the change in their routine.
 Many situations can be prepared for ahead of time.